-In collaboration with the Rawls College of Business, the program provides courses in new value creation, innovation, and media entrepreneurship.
-By emphasizing critical thinking across media forms, theoretical domains, cultural contexts, and historical periods, the program prepares students for jobs that may not yet exist.
-Specialized courses in media literacy and professional communication will enhance critical understanding of media and audiences and provide skills for pitching creative ideas to management and investors.
+The program stresses integration across media and communication disciplines to drive media innovation and entrepreneurial thinking.
+By emphasizing critical thinking across media forms and industries, theoretical domains, cultural contexts, and historical periods, the program prepares students for a rapidly evolving media environment.
+Courses in media literacy and professional communication will enhance critical understanding of media and audiences and provide skills for pitching creative ideas to management and investors.
 Graduates will learn to think entrepreneurially, identify opportunities, work in teams, problem solve, and communicate persuasively and effectively.

 Trent Seltzer, Ph.D., Chairperson

 Professors: Callison, Perlmutter